 2018 Avalon New Car Test Drive

-Avalon Touring V6 ($37,900) gets a slightly revised suspension, 18-inch wheels, sporty suspension tuning, a unique front end, plus LED headlights and daytime running lights.
+Avalon Touring V6 ($37,900) gets a slightly revised suspension, 18-inch wheels, LED headlights, and LED daytime running lights.

 Avalon Limited V6 ($41,300) includes heated/cooled front seats, three-zone climate control, heated rear seats, HID headlights, power rear-window sunshade, JBL 11-speaker audio, and softer perforated leather.

 Avalon Hybrid XLE Plus ($37,500), Hybrid XLE Premium ($38,950), and Hybrid Limited ($42,800) come with the gasoline/electric powertrain and CVT.